 We operate several parallel computers for all research groups at AWI.
 In addition, we provide consulting in the use of high-performance computers for users of the supercomputer alliance HLRN through the Bremen Supercomputing Competence Center BremHLR.
 Furthermore, consulting for users of the climate computing center DKRZ ist provided.

 Tsunami modeling was initiated as a part of the German-Indonesian Tsunami Early Warning System (GITEWS), which now runs operationally in Indonesia.
-The work encompasses the developement of the tsunami model TsunAWI and the simulation modeul SIM, which supports the selection of most probably scenarios.
+The work encompasses the developement of the tsunami model TsunAWI and the simulation module SIM, which supports the selection of most probable scenarios.